-Grilled swordfish is a light fish main course that requires easy and quick cooking.
-It pairs well with Grillo, a straw-yellow wine with crystalline golden reflections.
-On the nose, it reveals fruity, floral, herbal notes, citrus, yellow-fleshed and tropical fruits, grapefruit, melon, and hints of pear, finally broom, orange blossom, and almond hints.
-On the palate, the same aromas perceived on the nose are found, along with delicate citrus and mineral notes, resulting in a fresh, savory, intense, and persistent taste.
+Grilled swordfish is a light fish main dish that requires easy and quick cooking.
+It pairs well with Grillo, a pale yellow wine with crystalline golden reflections.
+The nose perceives fruity, floral, herbal notes, citrus, and yellow tropical fruit, grapefruit, melon, and hints of pear, as well as broom, orange blossom, and hints of almond.
+On the palate, we find the same aromas as in the nose, plus delicate citrus and mineral notes, resulting in a fresh, savory, intense, and persistent flavor.

 Wash the swordfish steaks thoroughly under running water, let them drain in a colander, and pat dry with paper towels.

-Heat the grill, griddle, or non-stick pan for at least 3 minutes until it is scorching hot.
+Heat the grill, griddle, or non-stick pan for at least 3 minutes until it is hot.

 Place the swordfish steaks on the hot surface and cook for 4-7 minutes per side, depending on thickness.